Reclamation & Environmental Services

 Superfund Designation in Butte

-In 1983, Butte, Montana was declared a Federal Superfund Site.
+In 1983, the Butte Area was declared a Federal Superfund Site.
 The Superfund designation paved the way for remediation and restoration of the environment throughout western Montana damaged by a century of mining and smelting in Butte and Anaconda, Montana.

 Mine Flooding (Berkeley Pit)

 Montana Pole Treatment Plant National Priority List Site

 Environmental Restoration & Redevelopment

 In recent years, our department has collaborated with the local government to redevelop the reclaimed environment by completing historic interpretation, identifying opportunities for new land use, and connecting the public to these areas via parks and trails.

 Our department is also the recipient of State of Montana Natural Resource Damage Funds, which are used to further diversify reclaimed areas with locally cultivated native trees, shrubs, forbs, and grasses.